 compartment syndrome can develop.

-If a cast or splint is applied, it is important to keep it
+If a cast or splint is applied, be sure to keep it

-dry and to try to move the uninjured part of your extremity as normally as
+dry, and try to move the uninjured part of your extremity as normally as

 possible to help maintain muscle strength and tone.
 Your doctor will give you

 peripheral arterial disease, your sore or sprained toe